 The purpose of the AML/CFT Act is to detect and deter money laundering and the financing of terrorism.
 It aims to maintain and enhance New Zealand’s international reputation as a country difficult to launder money through.

-To meet the requirements of the AML/CFT Act, F T Dooley Limited will be implementing processes and controls immediately for any new client relationships from 1 October 2018, and for existing clients as we are engaged to carry out any services that may vary from what is currently provided.
-Over time we are obliged to carry out CDD for all existing clients.
+To meet the requirements of the AML/CFT Act, F T Dooley Limited will be implementing processes and controls immediately for any new client relationships from 1 October 2018, and for existing clients as we are engaged to carry out any services defined as captured activities under the AML/CFT Act that may vary from what is currently provided.
+Over time we may be obliged to carry out CDD for all existing clients.
 Where practical, we will be looking to complete CDD in anticipation of any changes in services, to ensure this does not affect the timely delivery of these services to you.

 To undertake the above, we may request proof of identification information or documentation from you like a passport, driver’s license and address verification (e.g. utilities bill).
 We will also need to ask you questions about the nature and purpose of the work you are requesting us to complete and information confirming the source of funds for a transaction may be necessary to meet legal requirements.

-If you have any questions about this, please contact one of our friendly team.
+If you have any questions about this, please contact Heidi or Zach.